Bobby Hatfield: The Righteous Brothers: 1963–1968

 In 1966, the Righteous Brothers left Spector and signed with Verve/MGM Records, and had a hit with "(You're My) Soul and Inspiration".
 However the duo broke up in 1968, and Hatfield teamed with singer Jimmy Walker (from The Knickerbockers) using the Righteous Brothers name on the MGM label.
 The new partnership released an album but did not have much success.

+Solo career

-Hatfield recorded a number of singles as a solo artist, such as the self-penned "Hang Ups" and covers of older songs, but "Only You" was his only charted single, peaking at No. 95.
+Hatfield recorded a number of singles as a solo artist.
+In 1963, Hatfield released an uncharted single, "Hot Tamales"/"I Need a Girl" on Moonglow Records.
+He released the self-penned "Hang Ups" and covers of older songs, but "Only You" was his only charted single, peaking at No. 95.
 In 1969, Hatfield also appeared in the TV movie The Ballad of Andy Crocker.

 In 1971, he released a solo album, Messin' in Muscle Shoals, recorded at the FAME Studios in Muscle Shoals in August 1970.
 However, MGM was in financial trouble, a scheduled single "The Promised Land"/"Woman You Got No Soul" was not released, and with little promotion the album largely went unnoticed.

+Reunion

 Hatfield and Medley reunited in 1974, and had another hit, the No. 3 "Rock and Roll Heaven."
 A hiatus followed between 1976 and 1981 when Medley retired from music after his ex-wife died, but they reunited for an anniversary special on American Bandstand in 1981 to perform an updated version of "Rock and Roll Heaven".

-In 1990, after the success of the 1990 film Ghost where "Unchained Melody" was used, Hatfield re-recorded "Unchained Melody", and Hatfield remarked to friends that he had not lost any of the high notes in his tenor range since the original recording, but had actually gained one note.
+In 1990, after the success of the film Ghost in which "Unchained Melody" was used, Hatfield re-recorded the song and remarked to friends that he had not lost any of the high notes in his tenor range since the original recording, but had actually gained one note.
 The duo then toured extensively all through the 1990s and early 2000s.

 The Righteous Brothers were inducted into the Rock and Roll Hall of Fame in March 2003 by Billy Joel.

 Personal life

-Hatfield had a short marriage with Joy Ciro, who appeared as a dancer on the T.A.M.I.
+Hatfield had a short marriage to Joy Ciro, who appeared as a dancer on the T.A.M.I.
 Show and Where the Action Is.
 They had two children, Bobby, Jr. and Kalin.
 Hatfield married Linda Torrison on August 4, 1979, and they remained married until his death.
 Linda suffered from lupus, and Hatfield set up an annual golf tournament, the Bobby Hatfield Charity Golf Classic, to raise funds for charities for the disease.
 The couple had two children, Vallyn and Dustin.